Surgical Equipment Donation Enhances Learning for Purdue Veterinary Students

 Dr. Davis’ interest in the College’s teaching programs also recently resulted in donation of a large batch of bandaging and casting materials that will be used for the third-year veterinary students to learn and practice bandaging and casting skills in the small animal surgery laboratories.
 In addition, he made possible another contribution to the College when he offered the donation of electrosurgical units that were in excellent condition, but no longer needed at Logansport Memorial.
 “The Logansport hospital was replacing the units with new models, and that’s when Dr. Davis asked if I would have any use for the units in our labs,” Dr. Malek explained.
 “I had mentioned during our past conversations how we are always looking for a way to complete our collection of electrosurgical units in the surgery laboratories where our students can get hands-on experience using this technology.”

-Thanks to Dr. Davis facilitating the transportation in early January, a total of six units were delivered and are now operational in the Junior Surgery Lab.
+Thanks to Dr. Davis facilitating the transportation in early January, a total of six units were delivered and are now operational in the Junior Surgery lab.
 Dr. Malek said the lab already had a number of electrosurgical units, but more were needed to meet the demand, given the number of student groups that operate during the labs, and in the past cost had been a limiting factor in trying to add more units.
-The newly donated units are compatible with the hand pieces already being used at Purdue, and are currently being utilized in the Junior Surgery Lab as the students perform spay and neuter surgeries free of charge for shelter dogs and cats that need the procedures in order to be successfully put up for adoption.
+Compatible with the hand pieces already being used at Purdue, the newly donated units are utilized in the Junior Surgery Lab as the students perform spay and neuter surgeries free of charge for shelter dogs and cats that need the procedures in order to be successfully put up for adoption.

 “Electrosurgery is an essential part of cutting tissue, controlling and preventing bleeding during procedures in both human and animal surgeries,” Dr. Malek explained.
 “It’s important for our students to have exposure to this equipment as over time the technology and equipment have become very user-friendly, safe for patients and cost effective for even non-referral practices.
 By having more opportunities to become familiar and experienced with this tool, our students will be better-prepared to enter veterinary practice.”